korken89/ptp-sync/math/math.typ

  + vec(u, 0) + vec(0, cal(N)(0, 2 sigma^2))
 $

+However here an interesting question about our modeling comes into light.
+What are the actual dynamics of $epsilon^O$?
+Our modeling suggests that its dynamics are driven by something unknown, however in reality this will be driven mainly by temperature fluctuations and aging of the underlying clock.
+Both which are not random processes.
+This means that there are most likely hidden dynamics we have not modeled here.
+Now one can either go down the rabbit hole and try to model these, or go with the assumption that estimating another derivative will capture enough of the dynamics.
+This would give the following system:

+$
+vec(accent(T, dot)^O, accent(epsilon, dot)^O, accent(epsilon, dot.double)^O) = mat(0, 1, 0; 0, 0, 1; 0, 0, 0) vec(T^O, epsilon^O, accent(epsilon, dot)^O)
+ + vec(u, 0, 0) + vec(0, 0, cal(N)(0, sigma^2))
+$

+We'll explore both and compare estimation errors.

 = Control aim

 The main reason for offset drift is that the effects from the random walk processes cannot be eliminated, hence a controller is needed.